m-mahgoub/TITAN/README.md

 ## Comparisons & Additional Benchmarks

 We provide benchmark numbers on a set of representative tasks.
 A comprehensive set of benchmarks are in the [paper](https://arxiv.org/abs/2411.19666).
-The results are with TITAN-preview model and will be updated accordingly with newer iterations of TITAN.
+The results are with TITAN model and will be updated accordingly with newer iterations of TITAN.
 For **morphological classification**, the results are reported using *linear probe*.
 For **slide retrieval**, the results are reported using *Accuracy @K* (At least one of Top-K retrieved slides shares the same diagnostic label as the query) and *MVAccuracy @K* (The majority vote of Top-K retrieved slides is the same diagnostic label as the query).

 ### Release of TCGA slide features

-We released all TCGA TITAN-preview features, which can be loaded by
+We released all TCGA TITAN features, which can be loaded by

 ```python
 import pickle